 id refers to the custom field itself.
 By default each of these three custom fields will have a value of

 data-required#true.
-To use these custom fields to collect Address, Telephone, and Vehicle information, we need to add some further parameters.
+So to use these custom fields to collect Address, Telephone, and Vehicle information, we need to add some further parameters.
 To do so, replace the three default values of

 data-required#true|name#address|placeholder#Address|label#Address data-required#true|name#telephone|placeholder#Telephone|label#Telephone data-required#true|name#vehicle|placeholder#Vehicle|label#Vehicle